Make your own DIY Disney-themed t-shirts for even more fun at the parks!

-I’ve also visited Disney World the last two years on a girls trip with my besties from college!
+I’ve also visited Disney World several times on a girls trip with my besties from college!

 Let me tell you, a girls trip, sans kids… it’s the best, you guys.

-And DIYing your own Disney-themed shirts, whether for yourself or your entire family, is such a fun idea!
+And making your own DIY Disney-themed t-shirts, whether for yourself or your entire family, is such a fun idea!

 I swear you get more interaction with the cast members and even some of the characters when you wear custom shirts, and even a little extra pixie dust!

-For our girls trip this last April I decided to DIY myself some new Disney-themed t-shirts!
+For our girls trip this last April I decided to DIY myself some new DIY Disney-themed t-shirts!